barryclark/jekyll-now/_posts/2016-3-30-Meeting-Recap.md

 title: Get Excited About Drupal, Webforms, and Drush!
 ---

 We had three great presentations today!

-Thanks to Justin, Jim, and Matt for their great presentations.
+Thanks to Justin, Jim, and Matt for their contributions.

 We have included the links to their sites and their presentations below: